[Skip to Content]

 • Money is very tight for me right now.
 Do I have to buy insurance for my practicum?

-We live in a litigious society and the Raymond A. Kent School of Social Work & Family Science wants you to be protected in your practicum.
+We live in a litigious society and the Raymond A. Kent School of Social Work and Family Science wants you to be protected in your practicum.
 You are free to purchase liability protection from any company you choose.
 We particularly recommend the Assurance Services Inc. (ASI), which is aligned with the National Association of Social Workers (NASW) and offers a deeply discounted policy to social work students.
 You are required to be a member of NASW (student rate is $48 annually) to be eligible to obtain your insurance from the ASI (student rate is $15 annually).

 Students who decided not to join the NASW are eligible to purchase liability insurance for the nonmember student rate - $25.